THE IDEATIONAL ROLE OF COLOUR

-- Lighting effects can make a picture seem either dramatized (e.g. arte noir) or flat (by removing any aerial perspective).
+- Lighting effects can make a picture seem either dramatised (e.g. arte noir) or flat (by removing any aerial perspective).

 - Vibrancy/saturation is tied directly to the variable of ‘value’ — the lights and darks — imagine the illustration blocked out in grey scale.
 That’s its value.
-(Illustrators often do a values picture first, and digital illustrators often work by doing the values and only adding colour on separate layers after all the value details have been finalised.
+(Illustrators often do a values sketch first, and digital illustrators often work by setting down the values and only adding colour on separate layers after all the value details have been finalised.
 This allows hue and vibrancy to be changed easily at any stage of the publishing process.)

 - We can speak in terms of warmth, according to how yellow/blue a picture is.

 - Warm colours and cool colours can signal the temperature of the environment but also the emotion of the characters, or both.